Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "...You think he’ll be okay?"
 Julian asked, not meaning Tristan this time.

 "This is Adam we’re talking about.
-You ask me...I don’t think he’s done yet."
+You ask me...
+I don’t think he’s done yet."

 That seemed to be all the reassurance Julian needed.
-He nodded, brightened just a little...then changed gears, stooped, and scooped both of them up over his shoulders.
+He nodded, brightened just a little... then changed gears, stooped, and scooped both of them up over his shoulders.

-"Well, now that I got that off my chest...this ‘turbo-meathead’ has got *plans* for you two…"
+"Well, now that I got that off my chest... this ‘turbo-meathead’ has got *plans* for you two…"

 Not all-night plans, sadly.
 Slow, lazy, tender plans tonight.
 Nice having three parents who could take turns, really.
-Because although they had no problems falling to sleep...they weren’t *ever* going to sleep through tonight in one go.
+Because although they had no problems falling to sleep... they weren’t *ever* going to sleep through tonight in one go.

 They made do.
 Most importantly, they were helping.